keighty/micro-test/README.md

 #### Datastore selection
 To make it simple to spin up and test the app, I decided to do without a separate database.
 In this example I have used a basic Map (as suggested), and would likely wrap any datastore activity in a similar UserCollection.

+### StatsD
+Coming from New Relic, I haven't explored many open source frameworks for instrumentation.
+I included statsd and basic route naming.

+TODO: setup statsd server for collecting and visualizing the data

 ### Get started